-We’ve set out some simple steps for accessing the Surrey Hills AONB safely over the coming weeks and months.
-We encourage you to also check guidance from organisations managing sites within the AONB.
+Following the government announcement of a four-week lockdown in England, we are aware that the Surrey Hills may become very busy during the coming month.
+We’ve set out some simple steps for accessing the Surrey Hills AONB safely and encourage you to also check guidance from organisations managing sites within the AONB.

 Please be aware that the countryside is experiencing high numbers of visitors and make sure you keep up to date with the latest Government coronavirus guidance on visiting green spaces.

-Key guidance points for accessing the Surrey Hills post Covid;
+Key guidance points for accessing the Surrey Hills;

 • Keeping yourself and others safe is paramount and we encourage you to adhere to guidance set out by DEFRA in their Countryside Code.